- Python (version 2 and 3 are supported)

 - sc3 plugins (Some cool extra features for SuperCollider – recommended but not required)

-Install the latest version from the Python Package Index using pip (which comes with the default installation of Python) from the command line by executing:
+Install the latest version of FoxDot from the Python Package Index using pip from your command line (command prompt in Windows, terminal in MacOS and Linux) by executing:

 pip install FoxDot

-Alternatively, you can build from the source on GitHub:
+Alternatively, you can build from the source on GitHub and keep up to date with the development version:

 git clone https://github.com/Qirky/FoxDot.git cd FoxDot python setup.py install

-Open SuperCollder and install the FoxDot and BatLib Quarks (this allows FoxDot to communicate with SuperCollider – requires Git to be installed on your machine) by entering the following and pressing
+Open SuperCollder and install the FoxDot Quark (this allows FoxDot to communicate with SuperCollider – requires Git to be installed on your machine) by entering the following in the editor and pressing

 Recompile the SuperCollider class library by going to